 by Rosie Swale Pope

 Rosie Swale Pope loses her beloved husband Clive to prostate cancer.
-In honour of his memory and to raise awareness about early cancer screening she decides to run around the world.
-The only way to stay on land most of the way is to do it in the Northern Hemisphere, with some of the most inhospitable places on this planet—Siberia, Alaska and Iceland in winter.
+In honor of his memory and to raise awareness about early cancer screening she decides to run around the world.
+The only way to stay on land most of the way is to do it in the Northern Hemisphere, with some of the most inhospitable places on this planet—Siberia, Alaska, and Iceland in winter.
 Her “little run”—which she started on her 57th birthday—took five years and 53 pairs of shoes.
-It is a story of endurance, courage and sheer bloody-mindedness.
+It is a story of endurance, courage, and sheer bloody-mindedness.

-As someone who loves animals, I was fascinated with her stories about the wildlife.
-In Siberia, a pack of wolves keeps watch over her every night while she’s on their territory.
+As someone who loves animals, I was fascinated with her stories about wildlife.
+In Siberia, a pack of wolves keeps watching over her every night while she’s on their territory.
 A grass snake snuggles up in the folds of her sleeping bag and has to be persuaded to leave his new, comfortable home for the woods.
 In a blizzard in Greenland, she almost runs into “a nose and a pair of black eyes”— a polar bear.
-Fortnately, the bear ambles off.
+Fortunately, the bear ambles off.